 We are also mindful of the rapidly evolving and varied landscape of ESG reporting.
 We continue to monitor competing proposals and standards, including the draft framework released in January 2020 by the International Business Council of the World Economic Forum entitled, "Toward Common Metrics and Consistent Reporting of Sustainable Value Creation", (with its four organizational pillars: 1) Principles of Governance; 2) Planet; 3) People; and 4) Prosperity); as amplified in September 2020 by the supplemental report entitled, "Measuring Stakeholder Capitalism".
 While we wait for the emergence of a standardized ESG disclosure framework, beginning with this year's report, we are mapping our disclosures on a range of ESG topics to selected metrics outlined by the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-Related Financial Disclosures (TCFD) that are directly relevant to our non-asset, knowledge-based business model.
-You will find our TCFD disclosures in the "Environment" section beginning on page 31.
+You will find our TCFD disclosures in the "Environment" section beginning on page 12, and our SASB disclosures after the "Governance" section beginning on page 31.